 One of the biggest blogging mistakes that small business owners make is underestimating the effort it takes to create a successful blog.
-To experience measurable business results from your blogging effort, you must plan on publishing two to three posts a week for three to six months.
+To experience measurable business results from your blogging effort, you must plan on publishing two to four posts a month minimum for three to six months.

-When you use a planner, you’ll be able to write and schedule blogs for in advance, to avoid missing your blogging schedule.
-Instead of waiting for inspiration to strike on any given day, make a list of blog topics for the next couple of months.
+When you use a planner, you’ll be able to write and schedule blogs far in advance to avoid missing your blogging schedule.
+Instead of waiting for inspiration to strike on any given day, you’ll have a list of blog topics for the next couple of months.

-As you get busy with your growing business, don’t let your blog be the one thing that you let go.
+As you get busy with your growing business, don’t let your blog be the one thing that you let go of.
 Make writing blog posts an essential part of your weekly business routine.

 Creating a Blog That Is Not Reader-Friendly

 Small changes in the way you write and present your content can increase the appeal of your business blog.